 At Reflex Physical Therapy, we use evidence-based research and years of combined clinical experience to provide our patients with high-quality and effective clinical care.
 We are experts in being able to find the areas causing or contributing to the pain.
 We also focus on identifying factors that are contributing to knee mechanics, since joint instability is a major cause of knee pain due to dysfunctional biomechanics.
-Reflex Physical Therapists are skilled manual therapists and experts in exercise prescription and understand all the proper steps needed in order to return our patients successfully back to a state of improved function with sustained, long-term results.
+Reflex Physical Therapists are skilled manual therapists and experts in exercise prescription and understand all the proper steps needed to return our patients successfully back to a state of improved function with sustained long-term results.

 Soreness is different than ‘pain’.
-Some soreness after your physical therapy session should be considered normal, mostly as we get towards the strengthening and retraining phases of your rehab.
+Some soreness after your physical therapy session should be considered normal, mostly as we get toward the strengthening and retraining phases of your rehab.
 However, this soreness should not affect your sleeping, or cause you to limp or feel like you need to compensate or favor that limb.
 You should not see a dramatic increase in knee swelling.
 This soreness should also not limit your ability to load the tissue again over the next 24-48 hours.
 Differentiating soreness from pain is not easy to do.
 If your soreness is severe, let your Physical Therapist know at the following session so they can adjust your program accordingly.
 Drink plenty of water on days you have physical therapy, as this will help decrease your overall soreness.
 Ice and elevation techniques can also be used to lessen discomfort.

 Every patient’s timeframe to discharge is different and depends on many factors, such as: